bacardi55/pimaton/README.md

 - Implement a UI (work started on TK)
 - Implement the GPIO input
+- Look into the flash issue
 - Implement all the web features.
 - Add an option to use a simcard if no wifi is availble where you are.

 Later on options to think about:

+- System is already modular for main features (input, ui).
+Maybe I should work on a "modules" system to add the needed module not included in Pimaton code (eg: building a custom UI)
 - Use CV2 to be able to work with additional camera

 # Where can I find more info ?